Combining Two Repositories

 The Solution

-The first step is to download the git-filter-repo
+The first step is to download the git-filter-repo script from

 newren/git-filter-repo